 4. Jyotish Provides Remedial Measures to Modify Returning Karmas

 Because we are part of an integrated whole, then by participating in certain vedic procedures , performing prescribed acts of charity, reciting certain sanskrit mantras or wearing appropriate gemstones we can modify or deflect (to a large extent) returning karmas so that we do not have to suffer the consequences in this lifetime.
+These methods are referred to as ‘Planetary Antidotes’ or ‘Remedial Measures’.
 So, Jyotish enables us to both detect and ‘deflect’ returning karmas!

 HH Sri Sri Ravi Shankar: ‘The Daily Sutra’, 20 May 2003

 Vedic ceremonies such as yagnas, when performed correctly by enlightened pandits are said to modify returning karmas.
 Also, as the universe and the beings in it are viewed as an interconnected whole, then the wearing of certain gemstones associated with specific planets in a birthchart are said to modify returning karmas associated with those planets.
 The sanskrit mantras are also seen as a means of ‘upwardly managing’ the laws of nature to modify returning karmas!